 Her philosophy on aging

 I tell my younger friends, ‘Don’t be afraid of change.
 That’s when you really see what your destiny is’… Things happen for ourselves when we let them.
 That also comes about with wellness.
-Sit quiet and let it be and reveal itself.
+Sit quietly and let it be and reveal itself.

 Want to know more?